Table of Contents

 –Posterior talofibular ligament: is located on the back outside part of the ankle and can be sprained when you roll your ankle outward.

-In addition to these ligaments, there are also two other ankle ligaments that can be injured: the deltoid and the spring.
+In addition to these ligaments, two other ankle ligaments can be injured: the deltoid and the spring.
 The deltoid is located on the inside of the ankle and can be torn with an inward roll.
 The spring is located on the outside of the ankle and can be sprained with an outward roll.

 The Achilles tendon is on the back side of the ankle and is not generally injured during an ankle sprain.